Talcum Powder in Baby Power Products

 Talcum powder, also known as talc, is a natural mineral that is used to produce everyday products such as cosmetics, foods and baby powder.
-This mineral is defined in chemical terms as a hydrous magnesium silicate.
-It consists of hydrogen, oxygen, magnesium and silicon.
+This mineral is defined in chemical terms as hydrous magnesium silicate.
+It consists of hydrogen, oxygen, magnesium, and silicon.

 Why is Talcum Powder Used in Baby Powder?

 Talcum powder is used in baby powder and other products to absorb moisture and reduce chafing.
 Consumers use talc-based baby powders to prevent diaper rashes during changes.
 Women have commonly used the product as well for feminine hygiene purposes.

 The American Academy of Pediatrics does not recommend the use of baby powder products containing talcum powder.
 The reason being is that the talcum powder used as an ingredient in these products can cause difficulties in breathing for babies.
 This happens when the babies inhale the tiny particles of the baby powder that are carried in the air during a diaper change.
 When a baby inhales talc-based baby powder, it can dry their mucous membranes which can affect their breathing.
 Through extended use, this product can lead to serious lung damage.

 Shortness of breath and wheezing in babies have been shown in studies relating to the use of baby powder products containing talcum powder.
 These studies have also found that some infants that inhaled the powder developed pneumonia and even passed away due to respiratory failure.
 These products are not recommended to be used around older children or adults who suffer from asthma.
 The reason behind this is that these victims that suffer from this condition can experience irritation when they inhale the powder.